 The cosmo-aesthetic orientation can also manifest itself through the consumption of products with wide international circulation.
 Drawing on qualitative studies conducted in the Second Cup and Starbucks chain coffee shops in Toronto, Sonia Bookman (2012; 2013) demonstrated that ordinary cosmopolitanism could be glimpsed through the interactions between a brand and its customers.
 By interacting with the environments carefully crafted by the two aforementioned chains, consumers engage in ‘cool’ and relaxed forms of cosmopolitanism.
 Both North-American chains clearly call on customers’ emotions in their marketing strategies.
 The meticulous design in their cafés is calculated to allow customers to ‘construct intense aesthetic and emotional experiences that will produce added value for the brand’ (Bookman, 2012, p.
 245).
 By using emotional triggers to evoke imaginaries, such environments invite customers to ‘feel’ cosmopolitan, to express cosmopolitan sentiments and to believe that they are learning about the world.
 Customers thus experience a specific kind of pleasure drinking coffee in a space that appears to celebrate cultural difference.
 Whether they are standing or seated, in line or just passing through, customers can familiarise themselves with the history of coffee shops throughout the ages, thanks to the various posters, drawings and poems hung on the walls and to the books and brochures available on site.
 When consumers are asked to comment on this aspect, they often mention ‘a sense of global diversity’ (Bookman 2013, p.
 62).
 Some feel ‘connected with various to different cultures and places around the world thought virtual travels and tastes’ (p.
 62).
 Collecting ‘stamps’ for their coffee shop ‘passports’ and buying coffee beans from exotic locations provide consumers with reflexive experiences akin to tourism.
 They nonetheless maintain an ironic distance with regard to their virtual travels by playing on the possibility of cosmopolitan encounters facilitated by the brand.
 In this process, they ‘perform a certain worldliness, expressing cosmopolitan sentiments of delight in encounters with difference and openness towards other cultures’ (p.
 63).

 This strain of cosmopolitanism has its own limits, however.
-First of all, if even if exhaustive data is not available, most field studies emphasise the fact that, among individuals with a cosmo-aesthetic outlook, it is more common to come across members of higher social classes, for whom cosmopolitan consumption is well on its way to becoming a standard of good taste.
+First of all, even if exhaustive data is not available, most field studies emphasise the fact that, among individuals with a cosmo-aesthetic outlook, it is more common to come across members of higher social classes, for whom cosmopolitan consumption is well on its way to becoming a standard of good taste.
 While cosmopolitanism seeks to transcend cultural differences, the consumerist ideology that characterises contemporary late-stage capitalism is on the brink of creating new social cleavages in the name of the very openness championed by this approach to alterity.
 Going back to the example of food, the ability to keep one’s bearings amidst a sea of gastronomic specialities has become a social marker, given that the public which has increasingly easy access to an ever wider variety of exotic cuisines tends to live in more well-off neighbourhoods (Germann Molz, 2007).
 This is why some sociologists argue that cosmopolitanism is an urban lifestyle and that cosmo-aesthetic forms of consumption are more visible in wealthier, gentrified areas, where access to exotic international cultural products is the most widespread (Binnie et al., 2006).
 It is indeed in cities, and most specifically in global cities, that we are most likely to encounter this proximity to alterity that encourages cosmopolitan consumption habits.
 Such cities are cosmopolitan in part because they are more fully integrated into the transnational system of trade than with their national context, and also in part because they are the places where flourish ‘tastes, consumption patterns, and forms of entertainment are drawn more from an emerging global culture than from the national culture’ (Cohen, 1997, p.
 167).